 Preclinical research has shown that this acoustic cluster technology could help to increase the dose of chemotherapy to tumours, potentially allowing a reduced dose to the rest of the body.
 It’s a real cross team effort to deliver this treatment involving radiologists, physicists and nurses who all work together to provide the treatment and support the patient throughout the process.
 We’re hopeful that this trial could help open up a much-needed new option for patients with hard-to-treat advanced cancers.

-Karen Childs (pictured right), who was diagnosed with liver cancer in 2013, is the first patient on the trial to receive this innovative new treatment.
+Karen Childs (pictured right), is currently being treated for secondary cancer in her liver following her diagnosis in November 2013, she is the first patient on the trial to receive this innovative new treatment.

 I’m not sure it’s sunk in yet that I’m the very first patient in the world to be receiving this new treatment!
 This trial is an exciting step for the hospital and a huge step for patients like me, it really would make a big difference to patient’s lives if side effects could be reduced in the future using more targeted treatments like this.
 It’s an incredible opportunity to be on this trial and the staff at The Royal Marsden have been amazing and very supportive.